 I do not blame Shailesh Vara for attempting to defend the indefensible.
 I do it professionally on a daily basis.
 But if he were in court, he would have been publicly scorched by a Crown Court Judge for making submissions on a premise so removed from the facts that it is plain he has not mastered – perhaps even read – his brief.

-In language that a bozo can understand – if he’s going to stand up in Parliament and talk giant hairy gonads about a despicable policy, Mr Vara could at least have the decency to try to understand it.
+In language that a bozo can understand – if he’s going to stand up in Parliament and talk nonsense about a despicable policy, Mr Vara could at least have the decency to try to understand it.